How to Make Cannabutter the Fast, Easy, and Delicious Way

 Low-quality weed will probably be ready in 20 minutes, but you might need an hour for marijuana that has been recently harvested or is still wet.

-Make sure the heat in the oven doesn’t go over 240 °F if you don’t want to lose some of the important terpenes that give weed its distinct smell and flavor.
+Make sure the heat in the oven doesn’t go over 240 °F if you don’t want to lose some of the delicious terpenes that give weed its distinct smell and flavor.

 Once decarboxylation is complete, you need to grind your weed.
 Don’t make it too powdery or else the butter will have a harsh, bitter taste.
 Think of dried oregano.
-That’s the consistency you should be going for, tips on how to make cannabutter suggest.
+That’s the consistency you should be going for, as most experts on how to make cannabutter suggest.

 The basic ingredients include: